 Public cloud platforms like AWS, Azure, and Google Cloud offer an increasing number of tools and microservices, but stitching them together to build enterprise-class AI and IoT applications is exceedingly complex and costly.

-The difference between using structured programming with cloud vendor services and using the model-driven architecture of the C3 AI Suite is dramatic.
-To demonstrate this stark difference, C3.ai commissioned a third-party consultancy to develop an AI predictive maintenance application designed to run on the AWS cloud platform.
-The consultancy – a Premier AWS Consulting Partner, with significant experience developing enterprise applications on AWS for Fortune 2000 customers – was asked to develop the application using two different approaches: the C3 AI Suite and structured programming.
+The difference between using structured programming with cloud vendor services and using the model-driven architecture of the C3 AI Application Platform is dramatic.
+To demonstrate this stark difference, C3 AI commissioned a third-party consultancy to develop an AI reliability application designed to run on the AWS cloud platform.
+The consultancy – a Premier AWS Consulting Partner, with significant experience developing enterprise applications on AWS for Fortune 2000 customers – was asked to develop the application using two different approaches: the C3 AI Application Platform and structured programming.

-Using structured programming and AWS services, the reference architecture for this relatively simple predictive maintenance application is shown in Figure 6.
-The time to develop and deploy this application was 200 person-days at a cost in 2019 dollars of $600,000.
-The effort required writing 83,000 lines of code that must be maintained over the life of the application.
+Using structured programming and AWS services, the reference architecture for this relatively simple reliability application is shown in Figure 6.
+The time to develop and deploy this application was 120 person-days at a cost in 2019 dollars of $458,000.
+The effort required writing 16,000 lines of code that must be maintained over the life of the application.
 The resulting application runs only on AWS.
 To run this application on Google or Azure, it would have to be completely rebuilt for each of those platforms at a similar cost, time, and coding effort.

-Architecture to Build a Basic Predictive Maintenance Application on AWS
+Architecture to Build a Basic Reliability Application on AWS

-Building even a simple AI predictive maintenance application using microservices of a public cloud (AWS in this example) and a structured programming approach takes 40 times the work effort of using a model-driven architecture.
+Building even a simple AI reliability application using microservices of a public cloud (AWS in this example) and a structured programming approach takes 40 times the work effort of using a model-driven architecture.

-By contrast, using the C3 AI Suite with its modern model-driven architecture, the same application, employing the same AWS services, was developed and tested in 5 person-days at a cost of approximately $2,000.
-Only 1,450 lines of code were generated, dramatically decreasing the lifetime cost of maintenance.
+By contrast, using the C3 AI Application Platform with its modern model-driven architecture, the same application, employing the same AWS services, was developed and tested in 5 person-days at a cost of approximately $19,000.
+Only 14 lines of code were generated, dramatically decreasing the lifetime cost of maintenance.
 Moreover, the application will run on any cloud platform without modification, eliminating any additional effort and cost of refactoring the application if moving it to a different cloud vendor.